Rarios/wymon_orion/README.md

 * **simmac** - Developer branch.
 * **yozoon** - Developer branch.

 The **master** branch will always provide you with the latest version of the WymonOrion project.
 However, if you want to try out our latest work, use the **dev** branch.
 Internally, we use this branch to work on the next release, merge independent work on the codebase, and so on.
-The other tree branches are working branches for our developers.
+The other three branches are working branches for our developers.

 ## The Build

-Depending on your preferences, whether you're more the 'I look on the code and just appreciate it's beaty' kind of guy or more the 'doer' one, you might want to build the code.
+Depending on your preferences, whether you're more the 'I look on the code and just appreciate it's beauty' kind of guy or more the 'doer' one, you might want to build the code.
 Luckily, this is a fairly easy thing to do.

 First, make sure you've installed **CMake**, either the command line tool or the GUI application.
 We recommend the command line tool, but both options are fine and you can start building.